ref1o/Hybrid-Hashing-with-Variable-Length-Mixing-HHVLM/README.md

 Hybrid Hashing with Variable-Length Mixing (HHVLM) is a cryptographic hashing algorithm designed to offer a balanced approach to security and performance.
 The algorithm combines non-linear bitwise operations, dynamic memory allocation, and multi-round compression to produce a 256-bit hash from arbitrary input data.
 This makes it a robust solution for various cryptographic needs, including data integrity checks and secure password storage.

 ## Features
-- Strong Collision Resistance: Utilizes non-linear mixing and multi-round compression to enhance collision resistance.
+- Strong Collision Resistance: Utilizes an expanded internal state size and enhanced non-linear mixing to minimize collisions.
 - Dynamic Memory Allocation: Capable of handling inputs of various lengths without the need for pre-defined buffer sizes.
 - Salt Integration: Incorporates a 16-byte salt to protect against precomputed attacks, such as rainbow tables.
 - Moderate Performance: Balances security with speed, making it suitable for both high-security applications and general-purpose use.